BlueSideStrongSide/SSMv2/README.md

 ### Notifiers

-A table of the currently supported notifiers is shown below, generate the appropriate API settings, and add them to the configuration file.
+A table of the currently supported notifiers is shown below, please generate the appropriate API settings, and add them to the configuration file.

  | API      | API Settings                    | Supported |
 |----------|---------------------------------|:---------:|